tnakagome/blender-path-extrude/README.md

 ### Changes from the Original Version
 1. Removed integration with Blender GUI.
 I only use the feature as part of my Python programs.
-2. Explicitly specify the path and curve to be extruded as arguments to execute().
+1. Explicitly specify the path and curve to be extruded as arguments to execute().
 I always know the objects to use in my code.
+1. Removed version specific support for older 2.9x.

 Below is original Readme.